 I subbed ground beef for ground turkey and didn’t regret it at all.
 Yes, mom.
 I haven’t lost my mind.
 Seriously, it just works here!
 I really browned the turkey and let the green bell peppers and onions caramelize with it.

-Finally I topped the zucchini and taco turkey mix with the homemade enchilada sauce and cheese and broiled it until the cheese was crispy on top.
+Finally, I topped the zucchini and taco turkey mix with the homemade enchilada sauce and cheese and broiled it until the cheese was crispy on top.
 It was so so so good.
+Note: Omit the cheese if you are doing Whole30 (and go you for doing it!) and add extra enchilada sauce.
 I served mine with cubed sweet potatoes and apples fried (in the same pan the taco meat was in!) while the zucchini enchiladas were in the oven!

 - 1 (6) oz can of tomato paste